opentargets/platform-api/README.md

 The GraphQL API supports queries for targets, disease/phenotype, drug, target-disease association and Search.
 You can also query metadata on the API to get the version of the data and API.

+At the moment the API uses Clickhouse and Elasticsearch 7.2 as data sources.

 ## Tech Stack

 | Technology      | Version |